-Freemason Abbey encompasses the three pillars of our city – astounding art, rich in history and a thriving culinary scene.
-First, the building in which Freesmason is housed was once a church and dates back to 1873 – making it one of the oldest establishments in the city.
-Then, its award-winning She Crab soup plays a crucial role in our thriving culinary scene along with its other scrumptious dishes like their Seafood Fantasia (shrimp and sea scallops sautéed with peppers and onions, tosses with linguini in a white wine Old Bay cream sauce and topped with lump crab meat).
-The restaurant’s stained glass windows are stunning works of art and are original to the building – mesmerizing and remarkable!
+Lunch with a side of history?
+The building in which Freesmason Abbey is housed was once a church dating back to 1873, making it one of the oldest establishments in the city.
+The restaurant’s stained glass windows are stunning works of art and are original to the building.
+Freemason’s award-winning she crab soup is a popular choice, along with its other scrumptious dishes like their Seafood Fantasia (shrimp and sea scallops sautéed with peppers and onions, tossed with linguini in a white wine Old Bay cream sauce and topped with lump crab meat).
 Freemason Abbey’s historic presence combined with its decadent, comforting southern seafood cuisine is the perfect place to enjoy lunch.

 Who doesn’t love a great bagel sandwich for lunch?
-Yorgo’s is the best spot in town to cure your carb craving.
-They offer all the classics, lox with cream cheese, egg sammies and the simplistic flavored cream cheese spreads.
-Make sure you check out their vegan options – they are plentiful.
-Local tip: they sell everything seasoning for only 25 cents!
+Yorgo’s is the best spot in town to reach bagel bliss.
+They offer all the classics—lox with cream cheese, egg sammies and the simplistic flavored cream cheese spreads—plus a great selection of soups, salads and sides.
+Make sure you check out their vegan options; they are plentiful.